goldoraf/cozy-reader/server/README.md

 # Server reader implementation

+Now an express server with pouchdb middleware has been added.
+You first need to to run the express server before doing anything in the command line.
+The express server serves the root directory of the git repository

 This still needs to be adapted to become a connector.

 You can give any OPML file to the ```feeds init``` command